Generic Name: zolpidem tartrate

 Severe Anaphylactic and Anaphylactoid Reactions

-Cases of angioedema involving the tongue, glottis, or larynx have been reported in patients after taking the first or subsequent doses of sedative-hypnotics, including zolpidem.
+Rare cases of angioedema involving the tongue, glottis, or larynx have been reported in patients after taking the first or subsequent doses of sedative-hypnotics, including zolpidem.
 Some patients have had additional symptoms such as dyspnea, throat closing, or nausea and vomiting that suggest anaphylaxis.
 Some patients have required medical therapy in the emergency department.
 If angioedema involves the throat, glottis, or larynx, airway obstruction may occur and be fatal.
 Patients who develop angioedema after treatment with zolpidem should not be rechallenged with the drug.

 Abnormal Thinking and Behavioral Changes